 - 1. To make aircraft inherently quieter and to have them flown as quietly as possible. - 2.
-To modify the total operating plan of the airport so as to minimize the extent of the airport noise impact zone and tailor it to the shape of existing noisesensitive land uses. - 3.
-To prevent construction of new housing or other noise-sensitive land uses in present and future noise impact zones and, where necessary, resolve by land use conversion those few impacted areas where the noise exposure cannot be adequately decreased by other means.
+To modify the total operating plan of the airport so as to minimize the extent of the airport noise impact zone and tailor its shape to avoid existing noisesensitive land uses. - 3.
+To prevent construction of new housing or other noise-sensitive land uses in present and anticipated future noise impact zones and, where necessary, resolve by land use measures (soundproofing or conversion) those few impacted areas where the noise exposure cannot be adequately decreased by other means.